Twenty Years in the Heart of the Blue Mountains

 What it has always been about

-Through all of it, one belief has remained constant.
+Twenty years on, one belief has remained constant.
 Hospitality, when it is done well, brings people together.
 A smile.
 A greeting.
 A shared table.
 Music playing softly in the background.

 Because in the end, it was never really about coffee or food.
 It was always about people connecting with people.